-Travel health insurance is mandatory for all our travellers.
-Your travel insurance must provide cover against personal accident, death, medical expenses and emergency repatriation with a recommended minimum coverage of US$200,000 for each of the categories of cover.
-We also strongly recommend it covers cancellation, curtailment, personal liability and loss of luggage and personal effects.
+Travel health insurance is mandatory for all travelers.
+Travel insurance must provide cover against personal accident, death, medical expenses, and emergency repatriation with a recommended minimum coverage of US$200,000 for each of the categories of cover.
+We also strongly recommend it covers cancellation, curtailment, personal liability and loss of luggage, and personal effects.
 Sometimes there are some chances that luggage gets stolen or misplaces within the airport.

-You must have your travel insurance and Visa prior to departure, without it you may not be able to travel to India.
+*You must have travel insurance and Visa before departure, without it won't be able to travel to India.

 You do not need to travel to India with any local currency or travel check.
-Now at airport and mostly all destination have ATM Machine so you can easily withdraw cash or you can use your card for most places.the limit of withdrawing from ATMs is INR 10,000/- per transaction.
-Also Visa and Bankcard are widely accepted in every place.
+Now at the airport and almost all destinations have ATM Machine, One can easily withdraw cash or can use Debit or Credit cards for most places.
+The limit of withdrawing from ATMs is INR 10,000/- per transaction.
+Also, Visa and Bankcard are widely accepted in every place.
 This tip might save some of your money, try to get money exchanged from companies from the Markets to get better rates.

-At the Monuments there are separate lines for foreigners.
-At most places there are different prices for foreigners even if there are not different lines.
+*At the Monuments, there are separate lines for foreigners.
+At most places, there are different prices for foreigners even if there are no different lines.

-Best is , carry toilet paper with you at all times.
-There are no guarantees that it will be in any bathroom in India specially on the way when you are going one place to other city.
+*It is always recommended to carry toilet paper with you at all times.
+There is less possibility that it will be in every bathroom in India, especially while traveling on Highways from the countryside.

-When asking directions to some place, ask several people not only person, and keep asking as you go.
-Because normally in India no body want say these word “Sorry I not know this “so ask some people
+*When asking for directions to someplace, ask several people not only one person, and keep asking as you go.

 * Many temples will ask you to take off your footwear before entering.
 So, it is a good idea to wear shoes that you can easily slip on and off, like sandals.
 If you are worried about your shoes getting stolen from the front of the temple while you are inside, you can keep them in your backpack or give the temple attendant a few rupees to keep an eye on them.